A Comprehensive Guide to Bandsaw Machines

 1. Regular Tooth Bandsaw

 Consider regular-tooth blades the workhorses of the bandsaw world.
 These blades feature a simple yet effective design: straight, evenly-spaced teeth with deep gullets.
 This combination allows for smooth chip removal and clean cuts in a variety of thin materials.
-Most regular-tooth blades have a 0° cutting angle, making them ideal for general-purpose cutting in wood, plastic, and even thin metals.
+Most regular-tooth blades have a 0° cutting angle, making them ideal for general-purpose cutting.
 They're a great choice for straight cuts, light contour work, and tackling a variety of projects without needing to swap blades constantly.

 2. Hook-tooth bandsaw blades